cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 * Capability
 * Victim

-There’s apparently math involved here, not that the Exam Cram is going to explain it.
+There's apparently math involved here, not that the Exam Cram is going to explain it.

 ### Incident Response Plan